Cortinarius flexipes

 Anti-tumor effects

-An extract of C. flexipes fruit bodies was able to inhibit the growth of Sarcoma 180 and Ehrlich solid cancers in mice by 80% and 70%, respectively (Ohtsuka et al., 1973).
+Polysaccharides extracted from the mycelial culture of C. flexipes and administered intraperitoneally into white mice at a dosage of 300 mg/kg inhibited the growth of Sarcoma 180 and Ehrlich solid cancers by 80% and 70%, respectively (Ohtsuka et al., 1973).

 Links